HerveFrezza-Buet/cxsom/experiments/basic-xsom/README.md

 Now, the statistics for timestep step 2499 have been computed in timelines zfrz-00002499-*, let us visualize it (it may be weird, since we fed with a circle while we have learnt from a banana).
+See [view-frozen-inputs.py](view-frozen-inputs.py).

 ```
 make view-frozen TIMESTEP=2499